I will be arriving after you are closed. How do I get a backcountry permit?

 .
 Only one member of your party needs to be present to receive a permit, however they must have contact and vehicle information for all group members.
 Otherwise you must wait until the next day to receive a permit.

 Can I reserve a backcountry camping permit in advance?

 We do not reserve permits in advance.
-Permits are free of charge and only issued the day of or the day before the trip start date.
+Permits are free of charge and only issued in person the day of or the day before the trip start date.